Civic Unity Party (Azerbaijan)

 In 2003, Mutallibov split from CUP, joining the Social Democratic Party of Azerbaijan as its chairman.
 From then on, CUP was led by Sabir Hajiyev and participated in 2005 parliamentary elections, gaining 1 out 125 seats in the National Assembly of Azerbaijan.
-Albeit nominally an opposition party, CUP officially supports the incumbent President Ilham Aliyev.
+Albeit nominally an opposition party, CUP officially supported the incumbent President Ilham Aliyev.

+The party dissolved itself on 22 May 2023.